robinkarim/Production-Book/docs/cid/provisioning-devices-with-cloud-id.rst

 .. note:: You can use one of the dummy reels to test functionality.

-You can enter the BID manually, by copying and pasting the BID, or by using a barcode scanner attached to your PC.
+You can enter the BID manually, by copying and pasting the BID, or by using for QR code scanner on a mobile phone.
 Since you will be downloading the Manifest File to manually upload it to your Product Cloud you need to leave the Product Cloud API field blank.
-Simply click Add to complete the binding process.
-You should now see the batch of devices listed in your list of Infineon devices.
-You should now see the batch of devices listed in your list of Infineon devices:
+Simply click **Add** to complete the binding process.
+You should now see the batch of devices listed in your list of binded devices:

+ABCDEFGHIJKLMON Tahir - please replace with image #A02

 .. image:: ../img/pd-4.png
     :align: center
     :alt: Dashboard 2

-You will see a counter reflecting the number of binded devices, indicating the number of devices contained in that Product Batch ID.
+You will see a counter reflecting the number of bound devices, indicating the number of devices contained in that Product Batch ID.

 Binding using a mobile browser